August 7th 2017

 Avoid excess sugar as this can disrupt a balanced microbiota.
 Avoid sweeteners, even plant-based ones such as xylitol, stevia and as they are a high FODMAP food.

 Eat smaller portions of food (little and often) to avoid indigestion and overloading the system.

 Chew your food slowly to start the breakdown of food in the mouth and to stimulate your digestive enzymes all along the digestive tract.

 Drink mint or ginger to help relax the muscles in the gut.

-Rob Hobson is a registered nutritionist and Nutritionist Partner for Upfield Health.
+Rob Hobson is a registered nutritionist.
 Follow him at @robhobsonnutritionist